signalshore/signalshore.github.io/content/2019-11-25-Imitation-wont-get-you-there.md

 You need a _Gaming PC_ for gaming.
 You need a _Kindle_ (or any e-reader) to experience ebook properly.
 You need a _mechanical keyboard_ to experience typing joy.
-You need a _audiopile headphone_ to experince good music quality.
+You need a _audiophile headphone_ to experience good music quality.

 All of this is just shit advise tbh.